 And it's not taxed.

-The vast majority at one time are Ross Perot's big billion portfolio with tax-free munis.
+The vast majority at one time of Ross Perot's big billion portfolio was tax-free munis.

-You and you you buy these bonds and and uh there's no there there are all kinds of people who have that kind of wealth.
+You buy these bonds, and there are all kinds of people who have that kind of wealth.

-Well, all kinds of the people that do have that kind of wealth invest.
+Well, all kinds of people that do have that kind of wealth invest.

 Some of them are very conservative.

-You're just you're just generating an income stream for yourself.
+You're just generating an income stream for yourself.

 You go to the equity markets, buy stocks and so forth.